TMC (TV channel): The beginning: Image et Son (1954-1957)

-On the Monegasque national holiday, Télé Monte-Carlo was inaugurated on November 19, 1954, by Rainier III, Prince of Monaco, in the presence of Charles Michelson and Henri de France.
-TMC was the second private television channel in Europe after Telesaar, beginning programs in Saarland in February that year.
-Antennas are joint property of the Prince's company and Images et Son.
-The channel's headquarters was temporarily located at 16, Boulevard Princesse-Charlotte in Monte-Carlo, occupying a TV studio with telecine designed by Henri de France.
-It broadcast from a 50 kilowatt panel antenna at Mont Agel oriented towards the Principality.
-The VHF channel 10-H at the 819 line standard assigned by the EBU could be received by the Côte d'Azur from Saint-Tropez to Menton, parts of Toulon, Corsica's northern coast, and upper districts of Marseille.
-Coverage went far beyond initial studies.
-It allowed these French territories to receive television, well before the arrival of French Radio and Television.
-In to reach the deep valleys in which band I (41-68 MHz) passes better than the higher frequencies of channel 10 in band III, the principality obtained authorization from the EBU to carry out tests on channel 2-H French (41.25-52.40 MHz) with the same power (50 kW) but these tests were inconclusive.
-The 1960 commission RTF's Bastia transmitter on the same channel, risking interference from TMC's Mont Agel transmitter, ended double broadcasting of TMC in bands I and III.

-In 1956, TMC produced its first Eurovision broadcast, the wedding of Prince Rainier III and American actress Grace Kelly, and the 13th Monaco Grand Prix.
+Télé Monte-Carlo was inaugurated on November 19, 1954, (the National Day of Monaco) by Prince Rainier with Charles Michelson and Henri de France.
+TMC was the second private television channel in Europe, after Telesaar began broadcasting in Saarland in February of that year.
+Antennas are jointly owned by the Ranier's company and Images et Son.
+The channel was temporarily headquartered at 16 Boulevard Princesse-Charlotte in Monte-Carlo, a TV studio with telecine equipment designed by Henri de France.
+It broadcast in 50 kilowatts from a panel antenna on Mont Agel, oriented towards Monaco.
+VHF channel 10-H (using the 819-line standard assigned by the EBU) could be received on the Côte d'Azur from Saint-Tropez to Menton, parts of Toulon, on Corsica's northern coast, and in Marseille's upper districts.
+Coverage exceeded initial studies, allowing these French territories to receive television well before the arrival of French Radio and Television.
+To reach the deep valleys in which band I (41-68 MHz) propagates better than the higher frequency of channel 10 in band III, Monaco was authorized by the EBU to test on channel 2-H French (41.25-52.40 MHz) with the same power; the tests were inconclusive.
+The 1960 commission of RTF's Bastia transmitter on the same channel, risking interference from TMC's Mont Agel transmitter, ended TMC's dual broadcasts in bands I and III.
+TMC produced its first Eurovision broadcast, the wedding of Prince Rainier and American actress Grace Kelly, in 1956.